m13253/telegraf-better-ping/Readme.md

 ### DNS caching

 Telegraf-better-ping does not cache DNS responses if the operating system does not have built-in caching.
 Therefore, the provided Docker container image has [Dnsmasq](https://dnsmasq.org) preinstalled, which caches DNS responses for Telegraf-better-ping.

+If you get an “dnsmasq: failed to create listening socket for port 53: Address already in use” error, try changing `-e DNSMASQ_LISTEN_ADDR=127.0.0.153` to another IP address starting with `127.0.0`.

 If you run Telegraf-better-ping without the provided Docker container image, you need to ensure DNS caching is working properly to prevent Telegraf-better-ping from sending out one DNS request per ping.